JaroslawBozek/Covid-Analysis/README.md

   The hypothesis was verified using ANOVA test.

 * There is a significant difference between the death ration in different european countries:
-  The hypothesis was tested using two different methods *a
+  The hypothesis was tested using two different methods:
+  * By comparison of number of deaths and number of comfirmed cases using chi2 test
+  * By comparison of death ratio per month in different countries using ANOVA test

+## Requirements
+* Python 3.7
+* See `requirements.txt`